Azure/azure-quickstart-templates/wildfly-standalone-centos7/README.md

 2. Choose a name for your VM.

-3. Choose a WILDFLY username and password to enable the WILDFLY manager UI and deployment method.
+3. Choose a WILDFLY username and password to enable the WILDFLY admin console and deployment method.

 4. Choose a Passphrase to use with your SSH certificate.
 This pass phrase will be used as the Team Services SSH endpoint passphrase.